frequently asked questions

 What types of volunteer and Board opportunities are there?
 How do I get involved?

-There are a variety of ways the public can get involved by volunteering in support of the high school aquatic center.ย Sonoma Splash encourages you to volunteer or to financially support our scholarship programs.ย
+There are a variety of ways the public can get involved by volunteering in support of Sonoma Splash and the Sonoma Valley High School Aquatic Center.ย Sonoma Splash encourages you to volunteer or to financially support our scholarship programs.ย

 - To volunteer, click here.ย